MYT Netherlands Parent B.V. (NYSE:MYTE) Releases FY 2021 Earnings Guidance

 MYT Netherlands Parent B.V.
-(NYSE:MYTE) issued an update on its FY 2021 earnings guidance on Tuesday morning.
+(NYSE:MYTE) updated its FY 2021 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $723.54 million-$729.57 million, compared to the consensus revenue estimate of $705.38 million.

-MYT Netherlands Parent B.V.
-(NYSE:MYTE) last released its quarterly earnings results on Thursday, February 25th.
-The company reported $0.24 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.19 by $0.05.
-The company had revenue of $189.15 million during the quarter, compared to analysts’ expectations of $191.12 million.
+A number of research firms recently issued reports on MYTE.
+Jefferies Financial Group began coverage on MYT Netherlands Parent B.V. in a research note on Tuesday, February 16th.
+They set a buy rating and a $37.00 price objective on the stock.
+UBS Group initiated coverage on MYT Netherlands Parent B.V. in a research note on Tuesday, February 16th.
+They set a neutral rating and a $35.00 price objective on the stock.
+Credit Suisse Group initiated coverage on MYT Netherlands Parent B.V. in a research report on Tuesday, February 16th.
+They set an outperform rating and a $39.00 target price for the company.
+JPMorgan Chase & Co. boosted their target price on MYT Netherlands Parent B.V. from $38.00 to $39.00 and gave the stock an overweight rating in a research report on Monday.
+Finally, Zacks Investment Research cut MYT Netherlands Parent B.V. from a buy rating to a hold rating in a research report on Wednesday, May 5th.
+Two analysts have rated the stock with a hold rating and five have given a buy rating to the company’s stock.
+MYT Netherlands Parent B.V. currently has an average rating of Buy and an average price target of $38.00.

-An institutional investor recently bought a new position in MYT Netherlands Parent B.V. stock.
-Morgan Stanley purchased a new stake in MYT Netherlands Parent B.V.
-(NYSE:MYTE) in the first quarter, according to the company in its most recent filing with the SEC.
+A hedge fund recently bought a new stake in MYT Netherlands Parent B.V. stock.
+Morgan Stanley purchased a new position in shares of MYT Netherlands Parent B.V.
+(NYSE:MYTE) during the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
 The firm purchased 15,142 shares of the company’s stock, valued at approximately $428,000.
+0.66% of the stock is currently owned by institutional investors.

 MYT Netherlands Parent B.V.
 Company Profile